Low start-up cost Some accounts can be opened with as little as £1.

 Whether you should take out an easy access savings account depends on your spending habits and future plans.
 If you’re looking to start saving, but still want the freedom to access your money for unexpected costs – anything from dental operations to car repairs – then easy access accounts provide welcome flexibility.
 You can deposit money whenever you like, so you can add to your savings over time.
 But if you have a long-term savings goal in mind, and you’re happy to lock away your money, there are lots of savings options available including a cash ISA or fixed rate bonds.

 How do easy access accounts compare to other ways to save?

 Easy access savings accounts can be attractive at different stages of life.
 If you’ve left school or university and you’re living ‘pay cheque to pay cheque’ but still want to save, easy access to funds can be a lifesaver – for example, if you relocate for work and need to pay the deposit on a rented property.
 What’s more, mid to later life savers can benefit from easy access accounts; you might have paid off the mortgage, or the kids may have left home, and you may suddenly find you’re ready for a round-the-world adventure!

 But of course, there is never a bad time to start saving, and you may want to put your money away for longer.
-We understand that everyone’s financial needs are different, so we created a tool that will help you find our best savings account for you.

 Take a look at the easy access accounts we have available if you think an easy access savings product could be a good option for you.